casper-network/docs/source/docs/casper/resources/moving-to-casper.md

 Additionally, there is a distinction between class attributes and local variables.
 Class attributes represent the state of the contract, while local variables are specific to the invocation of a function and have no impact on the contract's overall state.

+SDK Collections are typical when creating state variables because they provide convenient data structures such as lists, maps, and sets.
+These data structures can organize and manage complex data within the contract's storage.
+Using SDK Collections ensures efficient storage and facilitates easier access and data management in the smart contract.

 </TabItem>
 <TabItem value="Aptos" label="Aptos">

 Aptos employs primitive types, such as integers, booleans, and addresses, to represent variables.
 These elementary types can be combined to create structures, but it's important to note that struct definitions are only permitted within Modules.

-For storing important or relevant data, Aptos encourages using Resources, which are specialized types for managing and storing important data efficiently.
+Aptos advises developers to cluster related data into Resources for efficient data management and organization.
+Resources represent assets or specific data entities on the blockchain.
+By grouping data into Resources, you can maintain logical coherence and improve the readability and maintainability of the code.

+Aptos blockchain introduces a tree-shaped persistent global storage which allows read and write operations.
+Global storage consists of trees originating from and account address.

 </TabItem>
 <TabItem value="Solana" label="Solana">

 Variables can be utilized locally within the execution context of a specific entry point.
 They are limited to the scope of that entry point and not accessible outside of it.
 These variables can be defined as elementary types such as bool, String, int, etc.

-In terms of storage, the actual data is stored in the Account.
-It is organized as a struct comprising related variables, allowing for efficient management and retrieval of the stored information.
+Data persists in structs within the account.
+The Binary Object Representation Serializer for Hashing (Borsh) facilitates the serialization and deserialization of these structs.
+The process involves reading the data from the account, deserializing it to obtain the values it contains, updating the values, and then serializing the modified data to save the new values back into the account.

 </TabItem>
 </Tabs>